Amalfi: Rewards of the Goddess

-Amalfi: Rewards of the Goddess (アマルフィ 女神の報酬, Amarufi: Megami no hôshû) is a 2009 Japanese film directed by Hiroshi Nishitani.
+Amalfi: Rewards of the Goddess (アマルフィ 女神の報酬, Amarufi: Megami no hōshū) is a 2009 Japanese film directed by Hiroshi Nishitani.
 It was followed by the TV drama sequel The Diplomat Kosaku Kuroda and the film sequel Andalucia: Revenge of the Goddess.

 Premise

-Kuroda is a diplomat who arrives in Italy to improve security for the visit of Foreign Minister Watagoe but he is involved in the case of a young Japanese girl abducted in Rome at Christmas.
-After some negotiation attempts, Kuroda realizes that a plot against the Japanese government lies behind the kidnapping.
+Diplomat Kōsaku Kuroda arrives in Italy to oversee security for Foreign Minister Wataru Kawagoe against a terrorist threat.
+However, during the Christmas holidays in Rome, Kuroda is drawn into the kidnapping of a young Japanese girl.
+After failed negotiations, he realizes the abduction is a cover for a larger plot against the Japanese government.